Davido-star/RGEE_Workshop/README.md

 ## Credits :bow:

 Many many many thanks we would like to offer an **special thanks** :raised_hands: :clap: to Cesar Aybar Author and Maintainer (https://github.com/r-spatial/rgee/) of **rgee**.
+It was his code  that created the demos used in today's workshop.
 In addition, the following third-party R/Python packages contributed indirectly to the develop of rgee:

   - **[gee\_asset\_manager - Lukasz Tracewski](https://github.com/tracek/gee_asset_manager)**
   - **[geeup - Samapriya Roy](https://github.com/samapriya/geeup)**